rozim/ChessAnalysisServer/README.md

 # ChessAnalysisServer
 A quick project to have a web server that calls out to a chess engine to analyze a position and returns the response in JSON.
+Results are cached into a persistent sqlitedict file.